 The BMA is continuing to press the government to ensure that you can work safely and can protect yourself, your colleagues, your patients and your family.

 Please contact us on [email protected] for further clarification and support.
 You may also find it helpful to contact our wellbeing support services on 0330 123 1245 which are open 24 hours a day, 7 days a week.

-Note: If you are a doctor in a supervisory or managerial role you may be in breach of GMC guidance if you take steps to prevent or discourage the use of appropriate and necessary PPE.
+Note: If you are a doctor in a supervisory or managerial role, you may be in breach of GMC guidance if you take steps to prevent or discourage the use of appropriate and necessary PPE.
 Employers and/or individual employees may also be in breach of health and safety legislation if such steps are taken.

-Guidance on using respiratory protective equipment including face masks
+Using respiratory protective equipment including face masks

 The Health and Safety Executive has produced guidance outlining the correct use of respiratory masks, including fit-testing: